The Larry O'Brien Trophy given to the champion of the NBA. |

 The combination of Paul and Griffin plus defensive stew-alt DeAndre Jordan lead the Clippers to their most successful period in team history as they would make the playoffs the next six seasons, winning at least 50 games every season from 2013 to 2017.

-But like the Hawks, the Clippers could never get past the second round as they were eliminated in the second round three out of the six years, including a painful exit in 2015 where they blew a 3-1 series lead against the Houston Rockets.
+But the Clippers could never get past the second round as they were eliminated in the second round three out of the six years, including a painful exit in 2015 where they blew a 3-1 series lead against the Houston Rockets.

 The "Lob City era" came to an end over the course of 2017 and 2018 as Paul and Jordan signed with other teams, while Griffin was traded to the Detroit Pistons.